 Parking is available in the Central Grounds Parking Garage, accessible 24 hrs/day from Emmet Street and—during the daytime—from Newcomb Road (off of University Ave).
 The rate is $2/hour Monday to Saturday, 8 am–5 pm payable in cash or check.
 After 5 pm the rate is $.70/hour until 10 pm.
 From 10 pm to 8 am there is a flat rate of $1; on Sundays parking is $.70/hour all day.

 The University has many parking lots, and many restrictions governing their use.
 If you park in a lot for which you do not have the proper sticker or dashboard pass, you are likely to get a ticket (fines are $30 and up, depending on the gravity of the offense).
 There is some chance that you will get towed if you park illegally in a lot where “Towing Enforced” signs are posted.
 Many University parking lots allow permitless parking after 5 pm and over the weekend.
 Single-day on-street parking in the immediate precincts of the University is fairly limited (many spaces require a local resident’s permit: read the signs carefully).
 The most desirable curbside parking spaces in the University neighborhood tend to be two-hour maximum.
 If you are staying in dormitory housing, weekly parking is available through Conference Services for $15/per week.
 If you are not staying in dormitory housing, it still may be possible to obtain a parking pass, though additional fees may apply.
 Contact UVa Conference Services directly at 434-924-4479 for more information.
 Likewise, some hotels offer parking to their guests.

-If you are attending back-to-back RBS sessions and wish to remain in the same room for the duration of your stay, please call CS at the time of your reservation or you may be required to switch rooms.
+If you are attending back-to-back RBS sessions, please call CS at the time of your reservation.

 The prices for dorms in 2014 are: